|

 CHOOSING A PAIN MEDICATION

-• Acetaminophen: Acetaminophen is not very effective for joint-related inflammatory pain (Case JP, et al. 2003).
-Acetaminophen, while it treats mild pain and lowers fever, has no antiinflammatory properties.
+Acetaminophen: Acetaminophen is not very effective for joint pain (Case JP, et al. 2003) and sports injuries.
+Acetaminophen, while it lowers fever, has no anti-inflammatory properties.
 Thus, it is not a good choice when you need to treat the swelling of a twisted ankle, for example.

-• For the management of headache or fever: NSAIDs should not be continued for more than 1-2 days.
-If this problem doesn’t go away quickly, you should consult your physician.
+For the management of headache or fever: When treating headaches or fever, NSAIDs should not be continued for more than 1-2 days.
+If these problems don’t go away quickly, you should consult your physician.

 Q: When (in relation to the time of injury) should a NSAID be administered?

 ANSWER: Some research shows that the therapeutic response to a NSAID is better if the drug is taken immediately before strenuous exercise compared to taking the dose after exercise ends.
-While symptoms of DOMS improve, measurements of creatine kinase (CK) levels (a muscle enzyme) do not appear to differ regardless of whether the NSAID is given before or after strenuous exercise.
+Taking the NSAID prior to exercise did reduce muscle soreness more effectively, however, measurements of creatine kinase (CK) levels (a muscle enzyme) did NOT differ regardless of whether the NSAID was taken before or after exercise.
 So, taking a NSAID just prior to strenuous exercise may reduce the severity of post-exercise DOMS, however, the benefits of this must be weighed against the (somewhat remote) possibility of developing hyponatremia (see discussion above).

 Q: Are prescription-only NSAIDs better than the OTC ones?

 ANSWER: Many choices in the NSAID group exist.
 If one of the over-the-counter NSAIDs (ibuprofen, ketoprofen, naproxen) doesn’t help, a more potent NSAID can be tried, however, these will require a physician’s prescription.
 In one study of ankle sprains, diclofenac 150 mg/day was better than ibuprofen 1200 mg/day (Moran M. 1991).
-In another study of soft-tissue injuries in athletes, piroxicam 20 mg/day was better than ibuprofen 600 mg/day (Santilli G, et al. 1980).
+In a separate study of soft-tissue injuries in athletes, piroxicam 20 mg/day was better than ibuprofen 600 mg/day (Santilli G, et al. 1980).
 While this research suggests that prescription-only NSAIDs are better than the OTC choices, note that the dose of ibuprofen used in both studies was relatively low.
-If GI upset is a problem with one of the traditional NSAIDs, then trying a COX-2 inhibitor (eg., celecoxib) can be considered.
-However, these drugs also require a prescription.
+If GI upset is a problem with one of the traditional NSAIDs, then trying celecoxib (Celebrex®) -- a selective COX-2 inhibitor -- can be considered.
+However, this drug is expensive and requires a prescription.

 Q: How long can pain medications be used?